 You might also be interested in our other saints stories:

-David was baptized by a blind monk.
+David was baptised by a blind monk.
 Some of the water from the font splashed onto his eyes, and immediately he could see.

 Despite his tough ways, St. David became very popular – perhaps because he had the gift of working miracles.
 For instance, when his neighbours land was drying up, he stuck his staff into the earth and a spring sprung out of the ground.
-A local ruler became very jealous of his popularity, and his wife told him to send slaves with sticks to beat David and his Monks – but as they came to attack the monks, their arms lost all their strength, and all they could do was to hurl filthy insults at them.
+A local ruler became very jealous of his popularity, and his wife told him to send slaves with sticks to beat David and his monks – but as they came to attack the monks, their arms lost all their strength, and all they could do was to hurl filthy insults at them.
 When they returned home, they found that all their cattle had died.
-They returned to the monks and asked forgiveness, and this time when they went back. all their cattle had come back to life.
+They returned to the monks and asked forgiveness.
+This time when they went back, all their cattle had come back to life.

-Other time, some of St. David’s monks turned against him, and decided to poison his food.
-But a friend of his in Ireland foresaw this in a dream and he sent St. Scuthyn to warn him.
-There were no ships ready, to carry Scuthyn across the Irish sea to Wales, but he waded into the water and a Sea Monster picked him up on his back and carried him across.
+Another time, some of St. David’s monks turned against him, and decided to poison his food, but a friend of his in Ireland foresaw this in a dream and he sent St. Scuthyn to warn him.
+There were no ships ready, to carry Scuthyn across the Irish sea to Wales, but he waded into the water and a sea monster picked him up on his back and carried him across.
 When he arrived he warned St. David that his cook had put some deadly poison into his bread.
 At dinner time, St. David broke the bread into three pieces.
-He gave one piece to a dog, and another to a crow.
-Both immediately died.
-Then he blessed the third piece and ate himself.
-Everyone watching thought that he would surely die too.
-But he was perfectly alright.
+He gave one piece to a dog, and another to a crow – both immediately died.
+Then he blessed the third piece, which he ate himself.
+Everyone watching thought that he would surely die too – but he was perfectly alright.

 His most famous miracle happened at a great religious meeting.
-There was a vast crowd of people in the audience, and none of the Bishops who spoke could make themselves heard – except for David.
+There was a vast crowd of people in the audience, and not one of the bishops who spoke could make themselves heard – except for David.
 The ground beneath him rose up into a hill so that he stood high up above the crowd, and a dove landed on his shoulder.
 His voice rang out as clear as a trumpet.
 St. David is often pictured speaking with a dove on his shoulder.